Tanmay-boop-hash/SOC-2025_Building_LLMs_from_scratch/README.md

  Understood the basic flow of stages of building an LLM from scratch.
   ---

 ## WEEK-2 Building the entire Data Preprocessing Pipeline of Large Language Models (LLMs)
+1. Any Model, let it be a vision model or voice models or language models perhaps, only knows to input Numbers and process on numbers.
+Models don’t know what are pixels, sound waves or even words which can be perceived by humans very smoothly.
+We focused on converting our english Words into a specific kind of data, which can be processed by models by a process called **Tokenization**.

+2. Next we dealt with a concept called **Embeddings**.
+After tokenizing the data, it becomes important to store the meaning of those words during training process.
+Every token has an n-dimensional array, ie a kind of a vector in multi dimensions to store the meaning of the token assigned with language.

-1. Four Key Stages Covered:
+3. Four Key Stages Covered:
    - **Tokenization**:
      - Different approaches: word-based, subword-based (including Byte Pair Encoding (BPE)), and character-based tokenizers.
      - Built a word-based tokenizer from scratch in Python, including handling punctuation and special characters as separate tokens.